usgs/pestpp/documentation/pestpp_users_manual.md

 PESTPP-MOU also supports surrogate-assisted multiobjective optimization (SAMOO).
 Users are referred to *Macasieb et al*, (2025) for the discussion of theories and description of the full algorithm.
 SAMOO performs two sets of MOO: the inner and outer iterations.
 Although this means that they each require their own PEST control files, both these iterations are facilitated using PESTPP-MOU.
 However, the inner iterations runs a surrogate model (preferably a Gaussian Process Regression (GPR) model) while the outer iteration executes the deterministic model.
 These models must be correctly reflected in the "model command line" section of their respective PEST control file.
 During the dominance sorting process in the inner iteration, the uncertainty of the emulator (i.e., GPR) needs to be considered through Probabilistic Pareto Dominance (PPD) evaluation.
 PPD looks into the overlap of confidence ellipsoids of GPR prediction of objective function values to decide which are probabilistically "better" individuals.
 This can be enabled by passing *NSGA_PPD* in the *mou_env_selector* argument.
 Moreover, the level of confidence for determining which individuals are probabilistically "better" must also be specified through the *mou_ppd_beta* (recommended value: between 0.5-0.7).
 Lastly, as PPD accounts for uncertainty of GPR prediction of the objective values, the standard deviation of GPR predictions must also be reported by the GPR; hence, each emulated objective observation must have a corresponding standard deviation observation in the "observation data" section of the PEST control file.
 This can be done either: by adding an observation that is the objective name with suffix “\_SD” for each emulated observation, or by supplying the objective standard deviation observation name (does not necessarily need to end in “\_SD”) under the "link_to" column of their respective objective observation name in the observation data external file.

+PESTPP-MOU also honors the *drop_violations* column of the observation data section, which is described for PESTPP-IES in section 9.2.7.
+Any member of a population whose simulated outputs violate an observation nominated in that column is removed from the population when its run is processed, rather than being carried forward and penalized.
+As in PESTPP-IES, the nomination respects observation weights, so a nominated observation with a weight of zero is not enforced.
+The same nomination also decides which runs may be abandoned before they finish when preemption is active; see *preemption_poll_interval_minutes* in section 5.3.5.

 ### <a id='s16-2-6' />13.2.5 Running PESTPP-MOU